Zondax/filecoin-solidity/docs/index.md

 ## Libraries

+⚠️⚠️ Protocol Labs are now the owners of this library, and they will maintain it moving forward.
+Please, go to their repository. ⚠️⚠️

-The project repository for the Solidity API can be found [here :link:](https://github.com/Zondax/filecoin-solidity).
+The project repository for the Solidity API can be found ~[here :link:](https://github.com/Zondax/filecoin-solidity).~ [here :link:](https://github.com/filecoin-project/filecoin-solidity)

 We have also created a public NPM package to facilitate its integration.
-Check it out [here :link:](https://www.npmjs.com/package/@zondax/filecoin-solidity).
+Check it out ~[here :link:](https://www.npmjs.com/package/@zondax/filecoin-solidity).~ (NPM package is no longer being maintained)

 ### Mock